Garnet Bay

 Garnet Bay is an arm of the Foxe Basin in the Qikiqtaaluk Region of Nunavut, Canada.
 It is located on the northern coast of Foxe Peninsula, in western Baffin Island.
-The closest community is Kinngait, situated 137 km to the south, while Nuwata, a former settlement, is situated 106 km to the west.
+The closest community is Kinngait, situated 137 km to the south, while Nuwataa former settlement, is situated 106 km to the west.

 Avifauna

 The bay has a 4 km wide lesser snow goose nesting area.